 How many points to offer?

-Psy 1001 offers 20 REP points—it works out to ~4% of the total points earned in the class.
-We suggest that you offer 10 points (which works out to 5 hours of research participation.)
+Psy 1001 offers 20 REP points—it works out to ~3-4% of the total points earned in the class.
+We suggest that you offer ~3-4% of the total points earned in the class.

 REP announcements in your class?

 Decide whether you are okay with having REP researchers contact you and come to your class to make an announcement for his or her study.
 The classes that are offering REP are publicized at (enter website) so you can expect to hear from researchers.